Transforming Salt Lake City Backyards with Custom Outdoor Lighting Design

 Zone Control: Different Light for Different Moments

 This is possible because TruLight uses 6 LEDs per node, with 3 dedicated warm white LEDs and 3 RGB LEDs.
 When you want that genuine warm white glow for a quiet evening, the system runs just the warm white LEDs for a clean, flattering light.
 No color mixing, no blue tint, just real warm light that makes stone, stucco, and brick look the way they should.
-Turn all 6 on together and you get a true pure white that's 2-3x brighter than what standard RGB systems can produce.
+Turn all 6 on together and you get a much brighter pure white than a standard RGB-only node.

 That kind of flexibility means your backyard lighting can match the moment, not the other way around.